-It’s not the fastest portable SSD I’ve tested or is it the most affordable, but it sure has an excellent combo of speed, features, and design.
-And the integrated fingerprint sensor is a cool security bonus.
+While the Samsung T7 and Samsung T7 Touch are not among the fastest portable SSDs I’ve tested, nor are they the most affordable, they both have an excellent combo of speed, features, and design.
+And the integrated fingerprint sensor on the Touch version is a neat security bonus.

-At a glance, the Samsung T7 Touch Portable SSD looks almost identical to the previous model, the T5, but it has a lot more to offer.
+At a glance, the Samsung T7 Portable SSD looks almost identical to the previous model, the T5, but it has a lot more to offer, especially the Touch version.

 Compact, rugged design with USB-C